AIOS Command - Ticket Stream

 Pipedrive

-That is exactly why analysis matters.
+That is exactly why the insight team matters.
 High volume is not an obstacle.
 It is the reason patterns exist in the first place.
 The more tickets you have, the clearer the patterns become.
 10,000 identical enquiries are invisible when handled one at a time.
-They are unmissable when analysed together.
+They are unmissable when Command analyses them together.

-Analysis operates at the pattern level, not the individual ticket level.
+The insight team operates at the pattern level, not the individual ticket level.
 We surface resolution time variances, repeat enquiry clusters, routing inefficiencies, and sentiment trends.
-The findings describe behaviours and operational patterns, not individual customer details.
 Read-only access with full GDPR compliance and appropriate data processing agreements.
+Cyber Essentials certified.
+UK-based servers.
+99.5% uptime SLA.

 Your Tickets Are Telling You Something.
-Start Listening.
+Command Listens.

-Connect your ticket data stream.
-Get your first insights within 14 days.
+Connect your helpdesk.
+Get your first Shadow Notes within 48 hours.
 Then see what happens when you add a second stream.

 30-minute call.
 We will show you one finding from your own data before you commit to anything.